-- Personal illness. - Appointments with health professionals that cannot be made outside the regular school day. - Observances of recognized religious holidays when the observance is required during the regular school day. - Emergency family situation. - Planned absences for personal or educational purposes for which approval has been granted in advance of the absence
+- Personal illness. - Appointments with health professionals that cannot be made outside the regular school day. - Observances of recognized religious holidays when the observance is required during the regular school day. - Emergency family situation. - Planned absences for which approval has been granted in advance of the absence